maxwellgriffith345/LoadForecast/README.md

 | `Temp_1D_Min` | 1-day rolling minimum temperature |

-Rolling temperature features capture the lagged effect of sustained heat or cold on energy demand — HVAC-driven load responds to temperature trends over multiple days, not just the current hour.
+Rolling temperature features capture the lagged effect of sustained heat or cold on energy demand

 ### Autoregressive Lags
-Lagged demand values were selected by training an initial autoregressive model over a 175-lag window and extracting the top 15 most important lags by feature importance, with `lag_24` (same hour yesterday) force-included.
+Lagged demand values were selected by training an initial autoregressive model over a 175-lag window and selecting the top 15 most important lags by feature importance, with `lag_24` (same hour yesterday) force-included.
 Final lags selected:

 ```python